 Will selling cost you money?
 Many people list their house, not taking into account what it will actually cost them.
 There are fees and expenses you should be aware of before you list with an agent.
-In our latest post, we will let you know what costs to expect when selling a home in Northern Kentucky!
+In our latest post, we will let you know what costs to expect when selling a home in Greater Cincinnati Area!

-Have you decided to sell your house in Northern Kentucky or Cincinnati area?
+Have you decided to sell your house in Greater Cincinnati Area or Cincinnati area?
 There are many things to consider before you decide how to sell!
 Keep in mind, listing your house on the MLS will cost you money both up-front and once the property closes.
 You must factor this in when pricing your house and deciding who you want to work with.

 Studies show that the average amount it takes to sell a house in the US is $15,200!
 That’s a lot of money!
 Keep in mind, that number varies widely based on where you live and the price of your home.

-Will Selling Cost You Money in Northern Kentucky?
+Will Selling Cost You Money in Greater Cincinnati Area?

 Agent Commissions – Commissions will typically run about 6% of the final sale price of the home.
 This is a pretty standard cost in the Cincinnati and NKY area.
 You will know the agent’s cut when you sign your listing agreement.
 While this money isn’t paid upfront, it is deducted from the amount you walk away with.
 Keep this in mind when pricing your home.